5 Home Page Features Every Service-Based Business Needs

 5. No Personality or Brand Story

 Your homepage should instantly tell visitors who you are and why they should care.
-A generic or impersonal homepage won’t create a lasting impression—let your unique brand voice shine!
+A generic or impersonal homepage won't create a lasting impression, let your voice shine.

 5 Essential Homepage Features